Business Tips for People with Little to No Money: William Schantz

 - Free websites, banners, and logos can be created using platforms like WordPress and Wix.

-- Similarly, free social media channels such as Facebook, Instagram, and others may be used to successfully promote and spread the news about your freshly founded business.
+- Similarly, free social media channels such as Facebook, Instagram, and others may be used to successfully promote and spread the news through creative images and types of flyers about your freshly founded business.

 - Instead of recruiting permanent staff, use websites like Fiverr and People Per Hour to hire freelancers to complete minor jobs for a minimal fee.